fisherstar/resticAutoForget/README.md

 # resticAutoBat
 Restic windows .bat file.
 Solve the problem of adding too many same snapshots.Create a new snapshot only if the source folder changes.
+Most of the time I don’t make changes to the file, so there will be a lot of new snapshots that are the same as the previous one.
+Restic don't has “flag” to achieve,This bat file will work, which is too concise.

 It seems hard to find a filesystem watcher in windows system.
 I have written RESTIC_PASSWORD in the environment variable before